-Here are our top VPN picks for systems running on MacOS:
+Here are top 6 VPN picks for Mac including Sierra, Mojave, and Catalina.

-Number of Servers: 2000+ | Countries: 140+ | Simultaneous Connections: 5
+Number of servers: 2,000+ | Server countries: 140+ | Simultaneous connections: 5

 Although the Windows app of the VPN supports split-tunneling, this feature is unfortunately unavailable for Mac yet.

-It is dead simple to use and the option to simultaneously connect up to five devices to one subscription makes it dirt cheap to afford.
+PureVPN has a very minimalistic app design and UI for Mac and offers a smooth user experience.
+It is dead simple to use and the option to simultaneously connect up to five devices such as your iPhone, iPad, and others with just one subscription makes it dirt cheap to afford.

 If you don’t end up liking their service, then you can always get your money back with their 31-day money back guarantee.